Back to Blog

 App 3: The "Home Assistant Architect"

-My Home Assistant setup is complex.
+My local Home Assistant setup is highly customized.
 I use "Picture-Elements" cards that require precise X/Y coordinate positioning in YAML.
 Writing this manually is torture.
-I built a "Home Assistant Architect" bot.
+I built a "Home Assistant Architect" script to do the heavy lifting.

 • **How it works:** I tell it: *"I want a floorplan card with a light toggle for the Kitchen at 40% top, 20% left, and a temperature sensor for the Living Room at 60% top, 50% left."*

-1. The Index: I scraped my own blog posts and stored them as "vectors" (math representations of text).
+• **The Index:** I parsed my professional history and stored the text as "vectors" (mathematical representations of text).

-1. The Search: When you ask the bot "What did Grant do at DNN?", my system finds the relevant paragraphs from my resume.
+• **The Search:** When a query asks, *"What did Grant do at DNN?"*, the system finds the relevant vectors from my resume.

-1. The Generation: I send those paragraphs + your question to Groq.
+• **The Generation:** I send those specific paragraphs plus the user's question to Groq.

 How to Get Started